clean99/clean99.github.io/source/_posts/How-Testing-Speeds-Up-Your-Development.md

 ---
-title: How Testing Speed Up Your Development
+title: How Testing Speeds Up Your Development
 date: 2022-08-18 17:19:01
 tags: testing
 ---

 As frontend developers, most of us don't like to write testing because "it will slow down development".
 I didn't write tests before and I can feel your pain about writing tests for a "fast-changing" frontend project.
 But I do want to tell you that in most cases testing can speed up your development instead of slow it down.
 Unless you are writing the wrong tests.
-I have an article to show you {% post_link Some-Common-Mistakes-in-React-Testing %} in writing tests that cause you to feel pain during your development.
+I have an article to show you {% post_link Some-Common-Mistakes-in-React-Testing %} that cause you to feel pain during your development.
 And in this article, I want to show you **why the right tests can speed up your development.**

 ## What is development?
 We are developers and we develop software every day.
 But really, what is development?
 What do we actually do in our daily work?<br />In _working effectively with legacy code_, the author thinks that development is all about behavior changes.
 There are four types of the development process: